 A Rootkit mostly consists of several parts that will grant unauthorized access to your PC.
 Plus, processes and program parts will be hidden.
 They can be installed, for instance, through an exploit or a Trojan.

-Rogue software pretends to be security software.
+Rogue software pretends to be a security software.
 Some software scare you into believing thet your PC is compromised or needs optimization – and they push you to buy their software.
 Often, fake warnings are used to make you purchase the security software, which the pirates profit from.
 Potentially Unwanted Programs do the same more-or-less.
 They serve no real function as such.

 Ransomware is a type of malware that locks your files, data or the PC itself and extorts money from you in order to provide access.
 This is a new way for malware writers to ‘collect funds’ for their illegitimate activities on the web.